 Imagine Jason Bourne fifteen years after his trilogy of adventures, now retired, divorced, and with a teenage daughter.
 He’s still the loner type, sleeping in chairs instead of beds out of habit, unable to shut down his obsessive training and attention to detail.
 Ready to spark into action at any moment, he kills out of reflex.
 With a broken family to protect, his abilities slumber until awoken.
 And when you mess with his personal life, he fights back, unleashing a harsh vengeance that’s unmatched no matter how many goons you assign to stop him.
 That’s Liam Neeson’s character in Taken.

-And indeed his retaliations are extreme, as he tortures and kills execution-style those involved in the kidnapping.
+And indeed, his retaliations are extreme, as he tortures and kills execution-style those involved in the kidnapping.
 It might be suggested that Bryan is a symbol of American militarism, storming in and killing everyone in sight when one of his own gets into trouble, except the subtext in this yarn is too thin to analyze with any seriousness.
-Neeson offers a performance that won’t earn him any praises for nuance or multilayeredness, but he creates a singular force, believable enough in his deep voice that, to be sure, his character can and will do the things he intends to.
+Neeson offers a performance that won’t earn him any praise for nuance or multilayeredness, but he creates a singular force, believable enough in his deep voice that, to be sure, his character can and will do the things he intends to.
 An unlikely hero outside of Sam Raimi’s Darkman, Neeson may seem better suited to affecting dramas like Schindler’s List and Kingdom of Heaven.
-Certainly, most 56-year-old actors couldn’t fill his role with such veracity, but the performer’s presence deepens the part from your standard invincible action hero to a character we want to see succeed, and not just because it means wiping out Euro-trash (although that helps).
+Certainly, most 56-year-old actors couldn’t fill this role with such veracity, but the performer’s presence deepens the role compared to your standard invincible action hero, delivering a character we want to see succeed.

-Assembled via thrilling car chases, spy setups, shootouts, and brutal hand-to-hand combat, the most remarkable aspect of this actioner is that it features action we can follow.
+Consisting of thrilling car chases, spy setups, shootouts, and brutal hand-to-hand combat, the most remarkable aspect of this actioner is that it features action we can follow.
 What a novel concept.
-Too often in recent years, ironically following the success of shaky-cam pictures like The Bourne Supremacy, have action movies been lost on unintelligible chaos placed on screen for audiences to watch… confusedly.
+Too often in recent years, ironically following the success of shaky-cam pictures like The Bourne Supremacy, action movies have been lost on unintelligible chaos placed on screen for audiences to watch confusedly.
 It’s easier for filmmakers to jiggle the camera about during scenes of violence than to stage clarity in their action.
 This stylistic choice has ruined a small section of the genre and makes films like Taken, which wants viewers to see what’s happening, oddly rare and welcomed.